-Dr. Robert Tudor serves as Director of Vocal Activities, and Dean of the College of Arts, Humanities, and Social Sciences at Shepherd University.
+Dr. Robert Tudor serves as Director of Vocal Activities, and Interim Provost and Vice President of Academic Affairs at Shepherd University.
 His multifaceted career has included work as a professional singer, educator, and non-profit executive, including leadership positions at Jacksonville University (JU), The Florida International Festival, The Association of Boarding Schools, American Classic Voyages, and Levine School of Music.

 Robert served as Chair of the Division of Music at Jacksonville University from 2006 to 2012.
 While there, accomplishments included partnering with Jacksonville University’s College of Fine Arts Dean and Board of Trustees to lead a $.5 million a Kawai Elite Performance Instrument Collection (EPIC) partnership campaign, and developing recruiting strategies to double enrollment of music majors.
 Within the College of Fine Arts he partnered with the Chair for Visual Arts and Vice President for Academic Affairs to develop clearer procedures for faculty to report creative and intellectual activities, and co-led an initiative with colleagues from the Division of Theatre and Dance to generate annual collaborative performance projects.